chrisbasmaci/GailVU/ReadMe.md

 Or use this in the terminal:

-`./cmake-build-debug/GenerationalTravellingSalesman --secondary --limit=30000 --cities=./data/european-cities.csv --output=out.txt`
+`./cmake-build-debug/GenerationalTravellingSalesman --secondary --limit=30000 --cities=./data/european-cities.csv --output=./data/out.txt`